jwc20/stopwatch-ics/README.md

 - [x] The splitList render must be empty before starting.\
       ~~- [ ] The splitTimer resets when pausing.~~
 - [ ] Make splitList into a table
+- [ ] Data disappears when removing the last element in the splitList.

 ## TODO